Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 The plugin [OcrElementSet] can be installed too to import ocr data.

-Then uncompress files and rename plugin folder `ArchiveFolder`.
+Then uncompress files and rename plugin folder `OaiPmhStaticRepository`.

 Then install it like any other Omeka plugin and follow the config instructions.